tylerstillwater/graceful/README.md

 ## Using Go 1.8?

-If you are using Go 1.8, you may not to use this library!
+If you are using Go 1.8, you may not need to use this library!
 Consider using `http.Server`'s built-in [Shutdown()](https://golang.org/pkg/net/http/#Server.Shutdown) method for graceful shutdowns.

 ## Installation